johnmcdnl/irb/README.md

-Calcualte Ratings Based on the IRB ranking system
+Calculate Ratings Based on the IRB ranking system